-Today’s review involves one of my favorite comedies since childhood.
-That film is called “Big Fat Liar.”
+Salutations fellow movie goers from around the world.
+Today’s “Flashback Review” involves one of my favorite comedies since childhood known as, “Big Fat Liar.”

-Released in 2002, the film was a box office success, unfortunately, it received mixed reviews from critics.
+Released in 2002. (same year The Lord Of The Rings: The Two Towers came out) The film was a box office success, unfortunately, it received mixed reviews from critics.
 Really? this isn’t on the same level as Baby Geniuses!

 The following blog is a NON-SPOILER review.
-You’re free to read all about it.
+You’re free to read all about it for those who have never seen Big Fat Liar.
+Does this movie remain as one of my favorite comedies since childhood?
+Let’s see!

 Positive: Frankie Muniz and Amanda Byrnes did a good job on their performances as the two main leads.